MichaelCade/90DaysOfDevOps/Days/day61.md

 ![](Images/Day61_IAC4.png)

-Now because we are using minikube and you will have seen in the previous section this has its own limitations when we try and play with the docker networking for ingress.
+Now because we are using minikube as you will have seen in the previous section this has its limitations when we try and play with the docker networking for ingress.
 But if we simply issue the `kubectl port-forward -n nginx svc/nginx 30201:80` command and open a browser to `http://localhost:30201/` we should see our NGINX page.

 ![](Images/Day61_IAC5.png)